-Beth Hodgett is currently an Associate Researcher at the PRM, and was formerly an Arts and Humanities Research Council (AHRC) Collaborative Doctoral Award student at the Pitt Rivers Museum and Birbeck, University of London, supervised by Dr Lesley McFayden and Dr Jennifer Baird (Birkbeck), and Professor Chris Gosden and Dr Chris Morton (Pitt Rivers Museum).
+Beth Hodgett is currently an Associate Researcher at the PRM, and was formerly an Arts and Humanities Research Council (AHRC) Collaborative Doctoral Award student at Birbeck, University of London, supervised by Dr Lesley McFayden and Dr Jennifer Baird (Birkbeck), and Professor Chris Gosden and Dr Chris Morton (Pitt Rivers Museum).

 Beth Hodgett has a BA in Theology, and an MSc in Visual, Material and Museum Anthropology from the University of Oxford.
 She has also dabbled in fine art, photography and art history.
 Beth has completed several voluntary placements at the Alexander Keiller Museum, Avebury, and in the photographic collections at the Pitt Rivers Museum.
 In 2015, she completed a year-long internship at the Birkbeck Institute of the Humanities and Social Research, during which she co-organised a graduate conference.
 Her research on Francesco del Cairo’s Martyrdom of St Agnes has been published in the University of Leiden’s LUCAS Journal.

 Beth’s research investigates the photographic archive of archaeologist O.G.S.
 Crawford (1886–1957).
 Crawford was a prolific photographer; today approximately 9,600 of his photographs are housed in the Oxford Archaeological Institute.
 Previous studies have highlighted his pioneering role in the use of aerial photography in archaeology, and have demonstrated how his journal Antiquity was adopted by the neo-romantic movement during the inter-war years.